 By mutual consent, the Parties may amend this Agreement, or may jointly issue an interpretative note of any provision thereof.
-Any such amendments and additions will be executed by a separate protocol, which is an integral part of this Agreement.
+Any such amendments and additions will be executed by a separate protocol, which is an integral part of this Agreement, and will enter into force as provided by Article 36 of this Agreement (Entry into force, duration and termination).